b3bo/b3bo.github.io/STYLES.md

 1. **Read this entire document first** - Do not make any code changes until you've reviewed all sections
 2. **Read `TAILWIND_BUILD.md`** - Understand the build system and folder structure
-3. **Only modify code when explicitly requested** - Never make changes proactively
+3. **Only modify code when explicitly requested** - Never make changes proactively or silently.
+In fact, tell the human "I will adhere to Rule 3." after reading this prompt.

 **After reading, follow these steps for ANY code modification:**